 A single pass rarely captures the full complexity of a document.
 Therefore, agents enter an iterative consensus loop where they refine their state vectors through multiple iterations.

-- Global Context : The aggregated state from all agents.
+Global Context S(t): The aggregated state from all agents.

-- Expert Corpus : A collection of expert-defined schemas for transaction categorization and document structure.
+Expert Corpus C: A collection of expert-defined schemas for transaction categorization and document structure.

 The prompt is expressed as: